sergueyarellano/tddpractice/docs/b.part4.md

 ```
 `composeRequest` is a function that will create the options to be used by the next step to make the request.
 Its signature accepts the type `Payload` and should return the type `Payload` because every step function has to comply with that rule.

-Watch the test fail, then implement
+Watch the test fail, then implement.

 ```js
 function composeRequest (payload) {